simonemene/Spring-Security/README.md

 - Credentials are sent with every request (risk of interception if not using HTTPS)
 - Challenges around secure credential storage and transmission between frontend and backend

-This demo should **not be used in production** as-is.
+This demo should not be used in production as-is.
 For more secure authentication, consider:

-- JWT (JSON Web Tokens)
+JWT (JSON Web Tokens), OAuth 2 / OpenID Connect
-- OAuth 2 / OpenID Connect
+— but it's a great starting point.

 ---